 - Waking frequently throughout the night

-- Sleep that is chronically nonrestorative or poor
+- Sleep that is chronically non-restorative or poor

 Insomnia may stem from a disruption of the body's circadian rhythm, an internal clock that governs the timing of hormone production, sleep, body temperature, and other functions.
 While occasional restless nights are normal, prolonged insomnia can interfere with daytime function, concentration, and memory.
 Insomnia increases the risk of substance abuse, motor vehicle accidents, headaches, and depression.
-Recent surveys indicate that 50% of people suffer from sleep difficulties, and 20 - 36% of them struggle with such difficulties for at least 1 year.
-Other studies show that one person out of three in the United States has insomnia, but only 20% tell their health care providers about it.
+Recent surveys indicate that 50% of people suffer from sleep difficulties, and 20 to 36% of them struggle with such difficulties for at least 1 year.
+Other studies show that 1 person out of 3 in the United States has insomnia, but only 20% tell their health care providers about it.

 Signs and Symptoms